-Your Directors submit their report on the consolidated entity or Group consisting of Anson Resources Limited and its controlled entities for the year ended 30 June 2016.
+Your Directors submit their report on the Group consisting of Anson Resources Limited and its controlled entities for the year ended 30 June 2017.

 Directors

 The names of directors who held office during or since the end of the financial year and until the date of this report are as follows.
 Directors were in office for this entire financial year unless otherwise stated.